-1.1 Explain what marketing is, the marketing mix, what can be marketed, and the value of marketing. pp. 4-11

-MARKETING: WHAT IS IT?
-P. 4

-1.2 Explain the evolution of the marketing concept. pp. 11-16

-WHEN DID MARKETING BEGIN?
-THE EVOLUTION OF A CONCEPT P. 11

-1.3 Understand value from the perspectives of customers, producers, and society. pp. 16-25

-THE VALUE OF MARKETING AND THE MARKETING OF VALUE P. 16

-1.4 Explain the basics of market planning. pp. 25-26 MARKETING AS A PROCESS P. 25

-1.5 Understand how to increase your chances of getting a great first job and having a successful career by using the marketing process to create a personal brand. pp. 26-28
+- 1.1 Explain what marketing is, the marketing mix, what can be marketed, and the value of marketing. - 1.2 Explain the evolution of the marketing concept. - 1.3 Understand value from the perspectives of customers, producers, and society. - 1.4 Explain the basics of market planning. - 1.5 Understand how to increase your chances of getting a great first job and having a successful career by using the marketing process to create a personal brand.

-BRAND YOU: A FRAMEWORK FOR MANAGING YOUR CAREER P. 26

-Check out the Chapter 1 Study Map on page 28.
+Meet Suzanne McFadden